PaveTheChange/info/privacy.md

 ## 6. Cookies

+We use cookies only for essential platform functionality, such as authentication and user preferences (e.g. theme selection).
-We currently do **not** use tracking cookies.
-If this changes, we will update this policy accordingly.
+We do **not** use cookies to track you across third-party websites.

+If our cookie usage changes in the future, we will update this policy accordingly.

 ---